-(1700’s-early 1800’s) will usually have the origin and name of the maker engraved on the plates of the actual movement.
-The movement usually was a fusee chain driven verge (or lever) type.
-These typically had two cases, an outer shell, and an inter case that swings out exposing the dust cover.
+Watches from the 1700s-1800s will usually have the origin and name of the maker engraved on the movement (the movement is the inside workings of the watch).
+These early movements used a mechanism called a chain-driven “fusee.”
+These typically had two cases, an outer shell and an inter case that swings out, exposing the dust cover.
 Carefully sliding a lever will remove the dust cover gaining access to the movement for identification.

-Lever and cylinder escapement pocket watches (non-Fusee) were abundantly produced throughout Europe during the 19th and 20th century.
+Lever and cylinder escapement pocket watches (non-Fusee) were produced in abundance throughout Europe during the 19th and 20th centuries.
 Many were cottage industry “generic” watches.
-The wheels and plates were manufactured and sent out to be assembled by jewelers or individuals.
+The wheels and plates were manufactured by individual shops and sent out to be assembled by jewelers or individuals.

-Other watches were of high quality manufactured by well known makers.
-These watches have their maker proudly displayed on the dial, and on the movement.
+Well-known makers manufactured timepieces of quality.
+These watches have their maker proudly displayed on the dial and the movement.
 Most of the cases were easily opened and identified.

 American Pocket Watches

-The mid 1800’s saw the rise of mass manufacture watches from the United States (Elgin, Hamilton, Waltham, Illinois, South Bend and others).
-Most American watches will have the name of the maker on the dial of the watch, and on the movement.
+The mid-1800s saw the rise of mass manufacture watches from the United States (Elgin, Hamilton, Waltham, Illinois, South Bend, and others).
+Most American watches will have the maker’s name on the dial of the watch and the movement.
 Most are accessible by opening a screw off or snap open case back.

-In some instances, the name on the dial was not a recognized maker, but displayed a private label.
-This is an example of a private label watch with the jeweler’s name “Frank E. Davis”.
-When we open the back of the watch up, it indicates that it is actually a Hamilton watch but the jeweler cased at the shop, and had a number of dials made with the shop name.
-As chance would have it, I happened upon a reference to Frank E. Davis of Northampton in a “Jewelers Curcular” dated Jan.
+In some instances, the name on the dial was not a recognized maker but displayed a private label.
+The images below show an example of a private label watch with the jeweler’s name “Frank E. Davis.”
+When we open the back of the watch up, it indicates that it is a Hamilton watch, but the jeweler cased it at the shop and had several dials made with the shop name.
+As chance would have it, I happened upon a reference to Frank E. Davis of Northampton in a “Jewelers Circular” dated Jan.
 11, 1899.
 You can view the excerpt here.
-There are also other exceptions such as Ball pocket watches.
-Ball was not a manufacturer, but provided standards for railroad watches.
-A watch (such as the one pictured above) will have “Ball official standard Cleveland” on the dial, but would have a high quality 21-23 jewel movement from a maker such as Waltham or Illinois inside.
+The “Ball” watch was another exception.
+Ball was not a manufacturer but provided standards for railroad watches.
+A watch (such as the one pictured above) will have “Ball official standard Cleveland” on the dial but would have a high quality 21-23 jewel movement from a maker such as Waltham or Illinois inside.

-Most wrist watches of the early and mid 20th century can be identified the same manner as pocket watches (name on the dial and movement, and serial or model numbers).
-As watch cases became more dust and water resistant, screw down backs became the norm and required special tools to open.
-This makes it more difficult for the average watch owner to open cases and identify the movement.
-Even cases with snap of backs are difficult to remove without damaging the cover.
-Some high end makers (Rolex, Heuer…) will include a number on the back of the case that helps identify the watch model.
+Most wristwatches of the early and mid 20th century can be identified in the same manner as pocket watches (name on the dial and movement, and serial or model numbers).
+As watch cases became more dust and water-resistant, screw-down backs became the norm and required special tools to open.
+These cases make it more difficult for the average watch owner to open cases and identify the movement.
+Even cases with a snap-off back are difficult to remove without damaging the cover.
+Some high-end makers (Heuer shown in the example) will include a number on the back of the case to identify the watch model.

-This covers the basics of most watches, but there are many variations, and of course we have not even discussed the fake market.
-If you have any questions about the identity of your watch feel free to contact me.
+These examples cover the basics of most watches.
+If you have any questions about the identity of your watch, feel free to contact me.